Canelo Álvarez: Álvarez vs. Khan

-In early 2016, it was announced that British boxer Amir Khan was moving up two weight divisions to fight Álvarez at middleweight for his WBC, Ring and lineal middleweight titles.
+In early 2016, it was announced that British boxer Amir Khan was moving up two weight divisions to fight Álvarez at middleweight for his WBC and Ring middleweight titles.
 The fight took place on 7 May 2016, at the new T-Mobile Arena in Las Vegas.
 The bout was on HBO PPV.
 Khan kept his distance in the first five rounds, using his speed to come in and step out which initially caused trouble for Álvarez.
 In round six, Álvarez landed a devastating right hand that knocked out Khan.
 The fight generated a live gate of $7,417,350, according to figures released by the Nevada State Athletic Commission (NSAC).
 That total came from 13,072 tickets sold, far short of a sell out.
-The Álvarez–Khan gross places it 34th-best in Nevada history.
+The Álvarez–Khan gross placed it 34th-best in Nevada history at the time.
 The fight drew close to 600,000 PPV buys.

 After the fight, Álvarez and his team invited middleweight champion Gennady "GGG" Golovkin into the ring to promote a future fight between them.
 During the post-fight interview with HBO's Max Kellerman, Álvarez stated, "Let's fight now."
 On 18 May 2016, Álvarez vacated the WBC title he defended in fighting Khan.
 The WBC immediately awarded the title to Gennady Golovkin.